You won’t find your worth entirely in someone else — you find it in yourself, and then you will attract those who are worthy of your energy.

 Now is the time — it’s your turn!

-Yes, it’s your turn to stop waiting for approval, because you don’t need a standing ovation or a bestseller or a promotion or a million bucks.
+Yes, it’s your turn to stop waiting for approval from everyone this year, because you don’t need a standing ovation or a bestseller or a promotion or a million bucks.
 You are enough right now!
 You have nothing to prove.
 Care less about who you are to others and more about who you are to yourself.
 I promise you will have less heartaches and disappointments the minute you stop seeking from others the validation only YOU can give yourself.

 But before you go, please leave Marc and me a comment below and let us know what you think of this essay.
 Your feedback is important to us. 🙂